Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Introduction

 \section{Introduction}

-Humanoid robots are extremely versatile and can be used in a wide range of applications.
-Nevertheless, robust locomotion is a challenging topic which still needs investigation. \textit{Stability and safety} are essential requirements for a robot to act in a real environment.
-Humans combine a set of strategies (e.g. moving arms, ankles, hips, taking a step, etc.) to regain the stability after facing an external disturbance.
-The question is, \textit{ despite the humanoid robots' versatility, why are they not as capable as us?}
+Legged robots are extremely versatile and can be used in wide ranges of applications.
+Nevertheless, robust locomotion is a complex topic which still needs investigation. {Stability and safety} are essential requirements for a robot to act in a real environment.
+The question is: despite the legged robots' versatility, why are they not as capable as us yet?

-To find an answer to this question, we started by investigating the stabilizer systems of humanoid robots.
-The core of these systems is typically an abstract or accurate dynamics model of the robot, according to which, a set of controllers is designed to constantly cancel the effects of perturbations, such as external pushes, uneven terrains, and collisions with obstacles.
-Abstract models are used more often due to their simplicity and computational efficiency but also because they are platform independent and can be easily adapted to any type of humanoid robot.

-The most widely used model in literature is the Linear Inverted Pendulum~(LIP) which abstracts the overall dynamics of a robot as a single mass.
-It restricts the vertical movement of the mass to provide a linear model which yields a fast solution for real-time implementations.